mazeincoding/LLM-live-crypto/README.md

 The loop should be fast enough for that.
 5 seconds might be too long, but we can always adjust.

-Another problem: while the AI is answering the user, it can't see the data in real-time.
+Another problem: while the AI is generating a response (either to the user, or if it responds by itself), it can't see the data in real-time.
 How do we handle this?
 - we could stop generating response after 5s to give it new data
 - or just accept the limitation